Nonlinear photonic architecture for fault-tolerant quantum computing: Fault tolerance

 The loss threshold describes the maximum loss per photon that can be tolerated while protecting the logical qubit.
 We determine loss thresholds through Monte Carlo simulations that check when qubit losses span opposing boundaries of the surface code on either the primal or dual lattice, with each lattice treated independently, resulting in a logical loss.
 For each resource state, we run 50k Monte Carlo samples and check for a logical loss to estimate the logical error rate.
 The simulated surface code has dimension $d\times d\times (2d+1)$, and we scan the loss rate $\eta$ against the logical error rate for code distances $d\in \{11,13,15\}$.
 The results are shown for different encodings of our resource state in Table \ref{tab:loss}.

 The loss thresholds of our nonlinear architecture are calculated without making use of advanced techniques, such as adaptivity or active error mitigation, yet still remain competitive with linear-optical approaches which do incorporate such techniques, as shown in Figure~\ref{fig:loss_threshold}.
 We anticipate that the threshold for our nonlinear approach can be further improved by using adaptivity.
-Our architecture is compatible with magic state injection \cite{PhysRevA.71.022316} -- which enables universal computation -- and can also implement alternative error-correcting codes by adapting the number of qubits involved in the multipartite measurements and modifying their routing across the networked modules.
+Our architecture provides the required ingredients for universal fault-tolerant quantum computation within the measurement-based framework.
+In particular, universality is achieved in the standard way via magic state injection for non-Clifford operations \cite{PhysRevA.71.022316}.
+The architecture can also implement alternative error-correcting codes by adapting the number of qubits involved in the multipartite measurements and modifying their routing across the networked modules.